ind-lgo/Python-Sniper-Bot/README.md

 ### The first Binance Smart Chain sniper bot with Honeypot checker!
 ![Sniper](https://trading-tigers.com/logos/preview001.png)
 # Infos
-This Tool only buys/sells with/to BNB but use Multi Hops to get the best Output!
+This Tool only buys/sells with/to BNB but it use Multi Hops to get allways the best Output!
 Attention, You pay [0.77% Tax](https://docs.trading-tigers.com/tokenomics/tokenomics) on your swap amount!

 # SUPPORT & HELP